Xetnus/blog/_posts/2023-02-04-locating-spokane-part-3.md

 );
 ```

 Running the query in the terminal, we get exactly two results which both correctly identify the substation: [289826522](https://www.openstreetmap.org/way/289826522).
+Mission accomplished.

 ![](/blog/images/2023-02-04-substation-results.png)

-Interestingly, if we didn't specify that the power station was a substation, we still would have only received four results to the query.
+Interestingly, if we didn't specify that the power station was a substation and we used 'any' as the subcategory, we still would have only received four results to the query.

 ## Wrapping Up

-Although this article was a little longer than the previous ones, we covered some crucial concepts to OSM Finder.
-Leveraging intersections and angles can dramatically improve your geolocation capabilities, but you need to be cautious when trusting your own biases about how you think elements should be tagged.
+Although this article was a little longer than the previous ones, we covered some crucial concepts in OSM Finder.
+Leveraging intersections and angles can dramatically improve your geolocation abilities, but you need to be cautious when trusting your own biases about how you think elements should be tagged.
 An image which shows a bridge to you may appear as a tunnel to someone else.

-This wraps up our case study on the image from Spokane, unless I come back to visit the T-shaped building (#4) later.
+This wraps up our case study on Spokane, unless I come back to visit the T-shaped building (#4) later once I've figured out how to efficiently compare shapes.
 As always, if you have any feedback to share, please feel free to send me a note using the email link in the footer below.